 If there is objective evidence that impairment exists, the amount of the loss is measured as the difference between the assets carrying amount and the value of the estimated future cash flows discounted at the financial asset's original effective interest rate.
-The amount of the loss is recognised in profit or loss.
+Where a loss is incurred this is recognised in the statement of comprehensive income.

-(o) Cash and cash equivalents
+(n) Cash and cash equivalents